mljar/mercury/README.md

 #### Mercury App

-Use Mercury to run notebook as web application:
+Use Mercury to run notebook as web application. **Cells are automatically re-executed** after widget change.
+Mercury re-executes only cells with widget definition and below it.
+In the example, cell 2 and 3 are re-executed after widget update.

 <p align="center">
 <kbd>